alxhoff/kernel_builder/README.md

   - `--clean`: Run `mrproper` to clean the kernel build directory before building.
   - `--use-current-config`: Use the current system kernel configuration for building the kernel.

-- **`deploy-x86`**:
-  - `--output-dir`: Directory on the host where the compiled kernel and modules are stored.

 - **`deploy-device`**:
-  - `--output-dir`: Directory on the host where the compiled kernel and modules are stored.
   - `--ip`: IP address of the target device.
   - `--user`: Username for accessing the target device (default for Jetson: `ubuntu`, default for Raspberry Pi: `pi`).